AngelMunoz/Perla/docs/assets/docs/v1/features/cli.md

 > Please check [Package Manager] for a more complete reference.

-You have a project now, what about dependencies? what if you want to use something like `lodash` or `monent`?
-Then simply type `perla add moment` or `perla add lodash -s jspm` if you want a different source for your packages.
+You have a project now, what about dependencies? what if you want to use something like `lodash` or `moment`?
+Then simply type `perla add moment lodash`.

-If you're not sure what the correct name for your dependency is then try searching for it `perla search -n lodash-es`, if you think that might be the correct package then you can see more details about it `perla show -p lodash-es`

-> **NOTE**: It is always worth mentioning, please ensure you are using the correct packages to prevent bundle bloat or security holes in your applications
+> **NOTE**: It is always worth mentioning, please ensure you are using the correct packages to prevent bundle bloat or security holes in your applications.

-## Interactive Mode

-When Perla starts in dev server mode, Perla also accepts commands for [Fable] and the dev server itself some of these options are

-- Server Commands
-  - `restart`
-  - `start`
-  - `stop`
-- Fable Commands
-  - `restart:fable`
-  - `start:fable`
-  - `stop:fable`
-- CLI Commands
-  - `clear` or `cls`
-  - `exit`

-Besides supporting <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop the Perla process, the interactive mode also supports the rest of the Perla CLI commands (except from `build`, `serve`, `init`) so even if you're developing your SPA you can add dependencies on the fly without having to restart your server (after all the dependencies live on CDN's)

 ## Scaffolding